aliallibhai/govukPaaS-ex-wordpress/readme.md

   cf create-service mysql free wpdb
   ```

-5. Edit the manifest.yml file.
+5. Edit the `/manifest.yml` file.
 Change the 'name' attribute to something unique.
 Then under "services:" change "wpdb" to the name of your MySQL service.
 This is the name of the service that will be bound to your application and thus used by WordPress.

-6. Like every normal Wordpress install, edit `wp-config.php` and change the [secret keys].
-These should be uniqe for every installation.
+6. Like every normal Wordpress install, edit `/wp-config.php` and change the [secret keys].
+These should be unique for every installation.
 You can generate these using the [WordPress.org secret-key service].

 7. Push it to CloudFoundry.